The Polar Express (film): Plot

-The conductor takes the boy and girl back to their seats and they join Billy in the observation car.
-The train arrives at the North Pole, where the conductor announces that one of the children will be chosen to receive the first gift of Christmas from Santa himself.
-While the girl and boy attempt to convince Billy to join them, the boy accidentally uncouples the car, sending it hurtling along a route towards a railway turntable inside Santa's workshop.
-The children make their way through an elf command center and a gift-sorting office facility, where Billy finds a present in his name.
-They are dumped into a giant sack of presents, where they also find the know-it-all boy.
-After the sack is loaded onto Santa's sleigh, the elves escort them out before Santa and his reindeer arrive.
+The train arrives at the North Pole, where the Conductor announces that one of the children will be chosen to receive the first gift of Christmas from Santa himself.
+While trying to convince Billy to join in the festivities, the boy and the girl accidentally uncouple the observation car from the train, causing it to roll along a track into Santa's workshop, where Billy finds a present addressed to him.
+They are dumped into Santa's sack, where they also find the know-it-all boy.
+After the sack is loaded onto Santa's sleigh, the elves escort them out.

-A bell flies loose from the galloping reindeer's reins; the boy initially cannot hear it ring, until he finds it within himself to believe.
-He returns the bell to Santa, who selects him to receive the first gift of Christmas.
-Santa agrees to let him keep the bell.
-As the children board to go home, the boy discovers that he lost the bell through a hole in his pocket.
-The boy arrives home, and the conductor wishes him a Merry Christmas.
-He awakens on Christmas morning to find a present containing his lost bell with a note from Santa.
-He and his younger sister Sarah joyfully ring the bell, but their parents do not hear it because they do not believe in Santa.
-The boy reflects on his friends and sister eventually growing deaf to the bell over the years as their belief faded.
-However, despite the fact he is now an adult, the bell still rings for him, as it does "for all who truly believe."
+The Conductor, children, and elves assemble outside with a large Christmas tree, moments before Santa arrives.
+During the celebration, a bell flies loose from the galloping reindeer's reins; the boy initially cannot hear it ring, until he finds it within himself to believe.
+Santa lets him keep the bell as the first gift of Christmas.
+Santa departs, wishing everyone a Merry Christmas.
+The children board the train to return home, and the boy discovers that he lost the bell through a hole in his pocket.
+The Conductor personally wishes the boy a Merry Christmas.

+On Christmas morning, the boy finds a present containing his lost bell with a note from Santa.
+He and his younger sister joyfully ring the bell, but their parents cannot hear it due to their disbelief in Santa.
+The boy recalls his friends, and sister eventually falling deaf to the bell as their belief faded over the years.
+Although he is now an adult, the bell still rings for him, as it does "for all who truly believe".